YFFII Finance Price Tops $3.25 (YFFII)

 According to CryptoCompare, “YFFII describes itself as the original vision of yearn.finance (YFI). “

-It is usually not presently possible to buy alternative cryptocurrencies such as YFFII Finance directly using U.S. dollars.
-Investors seeking to trade YFFII Finance should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+It is usually not possible to buy alternative cryptocurrencies such as YFFII Finance directly using U.S. dollars.
+Investors seeking to trade YFFII Finance should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy YFFII Finance using one of the exchanges listed above.

 Receive News & Updates for YFFII Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for YFFII Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.